kodekloudhub/certified-kubernetes-application-developer-course/docs/09-Update-For-Sep-2021-Changes/41-Practice-Test-Helm-Concepts.md

 1.  <details>
     <summary>Add a bitnami helm chart repository in the controlplane node.<br/>name - bitnami</summary>

-    Use `helm repo add` to add a named repository
+    Use `helm repo add` to add a named repository to your local repository cache.

     ```bash
     helm repo add bitnami https://charts.bitnami.com/bitnami